Rürup Pension Calculator: Does a Rürup Pension work for you?

 • Rürup pensions are targeted towards the self-employed but can be used by anyone who is below the public pension contribution limit to enhance their pension.

 • Most insurance companies offer very costly products, which form a huge drag on your pension.
-Even the less expensive ones are unattractive because you have to take an annuity as payout.
-Not only do your assets not benefit from a positive return in the 20 years or so in retirement, but the insurance company may hold back some 40 % of your assets and only pay this out as some bonus late in retirement if other people in the cohort start to pass away.
+Even the less expensive ones are unattractive because you have to take an annuity as a payout.

 • Hence, a low-cost private pension plan is often more attractive than Rürup unless you really need an annuity.

-• For the self-employed, we recommend voluntary payments to the public pension later in life (say over the age of 50) as protection against longevity risk.
+• For the self-employed, we recommend voluntary payments to the public pension later in life (say, over the age of 50) to get an annuity, which then grows with inflation — in contrast to the Rürup annuity.

-At face value, Rürup is an attractive option to enhance your pension, but in practice, it is not a sensible choice as the costs are usually very high, and the payout too poor as you are forced to buy a very low-yielding annuity in retirement.
+At face value, Rürup is an attractive option to enhance your pension, but in practice, it is not a sensible choice.
+Even for a low-cost option, the payout is poor as you are forced to buy a very low-yielding annuity in retirement.

 An overview of how Rürup works

 The Rürup pension is a contract between you and an insurance company.
-Unlike the public pension, which is a pay-as-you-go pension (your contributions pay current pensioners), the Rürup pension is fully funded and invested for your own future benefit.
-The Rürup pension cannot be paid out before the age of 62 (60 if your contract was concluded before 2012), and the contract cannot be terminated nor is it transferable, lendable, or inheritable.
+The Rürup pension cannot be paid out before the age of 62 (60 if your contract was concluded before 2012), and the contract cannot be terminated, nor is it transferable, lendable, or inheritable.
 You can pay less or stop paying contributions.

 Tax benefits of Rürup Rente

-During the so-called "Ansparphase" or 'pay-in' phase, contributions are mostly tax deductible.
-In 2022, 94 % of contributions are tax deductible.
-From 2023 on 100 % is tax deductible, so you do not need to pay any income taxes on the part of your income that you contribute to your Rürup pension fund.
+During the so-called “Ansparphase” or 'pay-in' phase, contributions are from 2023 100 % tax-deductible, so you do not need to pay any income taxes on the part of your income that you contribute to your Rürup pension fund.

-During the 'pay-out' phase, 82 % of your pension is currently taxed, with this value increasing by 1 % every year until 2040.
-You will have to pay taxes on 100 % of your pension in that year.
+During the 'pay-out' phase, 84 % of your pension is currently taxed, with this value increasing by 1 % every year until 2040.
+You must pay taxes on 100 % of your pension that year.
+You do not need to pay social insurance on your payouts.

 Investment options for the Rürup pension pay-in phase

 The classic option has a guaranteed interest rate during the pay-in phase.
-Unfortunately for those who have to decide now, the current guaranteed interest rate is just 0,25 % (2022), which is a pittance compared to other investment returns and much less than the cost insurance companies charge.
-So you are sure to lose a significant amount of your contribution already in the Ansparphase.
+Unfortunately for those who have to decide now, the current guaranteed interest rate is just 0,25 % (2024), which is a pittance compared to other investment returns and much less than the cost insurance companies charge.
+So you will surely lose a significant amount of your contribution already in the Ansparphase.

-The fund savings plan is similar to the investment fund-linked option with the difference that your payments are directly invested in ETFs or specific investment funds.
-This allows you to change the choice of and allocation to the various funds more easily.
+The fund savings plan is similar to the investment fund-linked option, with the difference that your payments are directly invested in ETFs or specific investment funds.
+This allows you to change the choice and allocation of the various funds more easily.
 Some plans also provide you with options to manage the portfolio composition more automatically.

 The payout phase and the Rentenfaktor

 You must begin your pension payout between 62 (60 if your contract was concluded before 2012) and 85 years old.
-All pay-outs take the form of an annuity: no lump sum payment is possible.
+All pay-outs are an annuity: no lump sum payment is possible.

-The amount of the pension you get is not fixed when the contract is concluded.
-You do, however, get a guaranteed "Rentenfaktor" which determines the minimum you may get in your pension for each 10.000 € accumulated at the start of the pension.
+The pension amount you get is not fixed when the contract is concluded.
+You do, however, get a guaranteed “Rentenfaktor,” which determines the minimum you may get in your pension for each 10.000 € accumulated at the start of the pension.

-The guaranteed Rentenfaktor is currently on the order of 24 at age 67.
-This means that you get a pension of 24 € per month or 288 € annually for each 10.000 € accumulated.
-If you live till 87, then you will receive a guaranteed 5.760 € in pension.
+The guaranteed Rentenfaktor is currently on the order of 22 at age 67.
+This means you get a pension of 22 € per month or 264 € annually for each 10.000 € accumulated.
+If you live until 87, you will receive a guaranteed 5.280 € in pension.
 In other words, the guarantee is a fraction of your pay-in, and it will not keep up with inflation.

 How to assess Rürup: main benefits and drawbacks of the Rürup pension

-The real drawback of Rürup is the high fees charged by the insurance companies and especially the forced annuity.
-These can eat up a lot of the return and some of your contributions as well in the case of many conservative investment options.
+The real drawback of Rürup is the high fees charged by the insurance companies, especially the forced annuity.
+These can eat up a lot of the return and some of your contributions as well, in the case of many conservative investment options.

 The effective costs

-The Rürup pension fees during the Ansparphase are made up of acquisition and sales fees, and administrative costs.
+The Rürup pension fees during the Ansparphase are acquisition and sales fees, as well as administrative costs.

 The acquisition and sales fees are essentially the commission to acquire the contract.
-Although often a part is paid to an agent if you conclude the product directly you likewise pay this fee.
+Although often a part is paid to an agent, if you conclude the product directly, you will pay this fee.
 These fees are set as a percentage of your total expected contribution to the contract.
 This cost is levied and distributed in equal amounts over the first five years of the contract – this is a legal requirement: § 1 Absatz 1 Satz 1 Nr.
 8 AltZertG.
-You have to pay these fees even if you stop contributing after year 1.
-This cost can limit your return significantly, especially if after a few years you reduce or stop your contributions since the fee applies as if you would pay in all contributions.
+You must pay these fees even if you stop contributing after year 1.
+This cost can limit your return significantly, especially if, after a few years, you reduce or stop your contributions since the fee applies as if you would pay in all contributions.
 You will also continue to pay the fixed administrative costs out of the contract balance every year until you retire.

 The administrative costs are usually made up of the following; a fixed cost (for example 24 € per year), and a percentage of your balance deducted yearly as an asset management fee.

-To assess the overall costs, each contract comes with an effective cost number or 'Effektivkosten' which indicates how much the aforementioned fees reduce the annual return.
+To assess the overall costs, each contract comes with an effective cost number or 'Effektivkosten', which indicates how much the fees mentioned above reduce the annual return.
 For example, if the funds in your contract are targeted to achieve a gross return of 5 % and your contract has 1,5 % effective costs, you will have a net return of 3,5 %.
 It can be used to compare different contracts since it represents the impact of all fees on return.
-It is common to find effective costs in the range of 3%, but you can find amounts as high as 4,5 % and as low as 0,6 %.
+It is common to find effective costs in the range of 3 %, but you can find amounts as high as 4,5 % and as low as 0,6 %.

 You also have to be alert to the asset management fees.
 The effective cost for fund-linked products depends upon the asset management fees (this is typically charged as a percentage of the built-up capital or NAV (Net Asset Value).
 On Product information sheets (called "Produktinfomationsblätter" in German) call it "Prozentsatz des gebildeten Kapitals").
 On the Produktinformationsblätter, most insurance companies report effective cost with their highest fund cost while others consider their lowest cost fund, which can make a massive difference.